On Air Now

 One of the most fiendishly virtuosic lines in Baroque opera, without a single breath...

-Star mezzo Daniela Mack is currently singing this incredible work with Washington National Opera.
-She posted on her Facebook page explaining conductor Jane Glover challenged her to sing the epic line without a breath – and, you know, when a conductor asks you to do something, you've got to do it.
+Star mezzo Daniela Mack was singing this incredible work with Washington National Opera at the time she posted on her Facebook page explaining conductor Jane Glover challenged her to sing the epic line without a breath.
+And, you know, when a conductor asks you to do something, you've got to do it.

 And just because it's amazing, this is Swedish mezzo Kristina Hammarström with the complete, breathless aria onstage.